frankframework/frank-manual/CONTRIBUTING.md

 * Python 3.8.2 (programming language)
 * Pip (package manager for Python libraries)

+If you have no administrator permissions on your computer, you cannot use installers to get these software packages.
+Please see [INSTALLATION_NO_ADMINISTRATOR.md](INSTALLATION_NO_ADMINISTRATOR.md).

 You can download Git from the following link: https://git-scm.com/download/win.
 The installer of Git also installs MinGW.

 You can download Python and Pip from https://www.python.org/downloads/.
 You also need to install some Python packages usign pip: